cabforum/smime/SBR.md

 1. Extensions that do not apply in the context of the public Internet (such as an extKeyUsage value for a service that is only valid in the context of a privately managed network), unless:<br>
    i. such value falls within an OID arc for which the Applicant demonstrates ownership, or<br>
    ii. the Applicant can otherwise demonstrate the right to assert the data in a public context; or
-2. semantics that, if included, will mislead a Relying Party about the certificate information verified by the CA (such as including an `extKeyUsage` value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).
+2. semantics that, if included, will mislead a Relying Party about the Certificate information verified by the CA (such as including an `extKeyUsage` value for a smart card, where the CA is not able to verify that the corresponding Private Key is confined to such hardware due to remote issuance).

 ### 7.1.3 Algorithm object identifiers